Stanford–Binet Intelligence Scales: Revisions of the Stanford–Binet Intelligence Scale

-Since the first publication in 1916, there have been four additional revised editions of the Stanford–Binet Intelligence Scales, the first of which was developed by Lewis Terman.
+Since its first publication in 1916, there have been four revised editions of the Stanford–Binet Intelligence Scales, the first of which was developed by Lewis Terman.
 Over twenty years later, Maud Merrill was accepted into Stanford's education program shortly before Terman became the head of the psychology department.
-She completed both her master's degree and Ph.D. under Terman and quickly became a colleague of his as they started the revisions of the second edition together.
-There were 3,200 examinees, aged one and a half to eighteen years, ranging in different geographic regions as well as socioeconomic levels in attempts to comprise a broader normative sample (Roid & Barram, 2004).
-This edition incorporated more objectified scoring methods, while placing less emphasis on recall memory and including a greater range of nonverbal abilities (Roid & Barram, 2004) compared to the 1916 edition.
+She completed both her master's degree and Ph.D. under Terman and quickly became a colleague of his as they began the revision of the second edition together.
+There were 3,200 examinees, aged one-and-a-half to eighteen years, from different geographic regions as well as socioeconomic levels, attempting to comprise a broader normative sample (Roid & Barram, 2004).
+This edition incorporated more objective scoring methods, while placing less emphasis on recall memory and including a greater range of nonverbal abilities (Roid & Barram, 2004) compared to the 1916 edition.

-When Terman died in 1956, the revisions for the third edition were well underway, and Merrill was able to publish the final revision in 1960 (Roid & Barram, 2004).
+When Terman died in 1956, the revisions for the third edition were well underway and Merrill was able to publish it in 1960 (Roid & Barram, 2004).
 The use of deviation IQ made its first appearance in third edition, however the use of the mental age scale and ratio IQ were not eliminated.
 Terman and Merrill attempted to calculate IQs with a uniform standard deviation while still maintaining the use of the mental age scale by including a formula in the manual to convert the ratio IQs with means varying between age ranges and nonuniform standard deviations to IQs with a mean of 100 and a uniform standard deviation of 16.
-However, it was later demonstrated that very high scores occurred with much greater frequency than what would be predicted by the normal curve with a standard deviation of 16, and scores in the gifted range were much higher than those yielded by essentially every other major test, so it was deemed that the ratio IQs modified to have a uniform mean and standard deviation, referred to as "deviation IQs" in the manual of the third edition of the Stanford–Binet (Terman & Merrill, 1960), could not be directly compared to scores on "true" deviation IQ tests, such as the Wechsler Intelligence Scales, and the later versions of the Stanford–Binet, as those tests compare the performance of examinees to their own age group on a normal distribution (Ruf, 2003).
+It was later demonstrated that very high scores occurred with much greater frequency than what would be predicted by the normal curve with a standard deviation of 16, and scores in the gifted range were much higher than those yielded by essentially every other major test, so it was deemed that the ratio IQs modified to have a uniform mean and standard deviation, referred to as "deviation IQs" in the manual of the third edition of the Stanford–Binet (Terman & Merrill, 1960), could not be directly compared to scores on "true" deviation IQ tests, such as the Wechsler Intelligence Scales, or the later versions of the Stanford–Binet, as those tests compare the performance of examinees to their own age group on a normal distribution (Ruf, 2003).
 While new features were added, there were no newly created items included in this revision.
 Instead, any items from the 1937 form that showed no substantial change in difficulty from the 1930s to the 1950s were either eliminated or adjusted (Roid & Barram, 2004).